 Estimates of operating expenses and capital costs, provided by GeoPark and based on existing economic conditions, were held constant for the lives of the properties.
 This information included historical costs as well as operating expense and capital cost estimates for future development.
 In certain cases, future expenditures, either higher or lower than current expenditures, may have been used because of anticipated changes in operating conditions, but no general escalation that might result from inflation was applied.
-Abandonment costs, which are those costs associated with the removal of equipment, plugging of wells, and reclamation and restoration associated with the abandonment, were provided by GeoPark for each field or block and were included in the year following cessation of production, except in Brazil, where abandonment costs are allocated annually into an abandonment fund.
-Abandonment costs were not escalated.
+Abandonment costs, which are those costs associated with the removal of equipment, plugging of wells, and reclamation and restoration associated with the abandonment, were provided by GeoPark for each field or block and were included in the year following cessation of production, except in Brazil, where abandonment costs, and abandonment costs were not escalated.
 Operating expenses, capital costs, and abandonment costs were considered in determining the economic viability of the undeveloped reserves estimated herein.